 On the VIX Index

-It was a 4th consecutive week in the red for the VIX.
-In the week ending 10th July, the VIX fell by 1.41%.
-Following on from a 20.3% tumble from the previous week, the VIX ended the week at 27.29.
+It was a 5th consecutive week in the red for the VIX.
+In the week ending 17th July, the VIX fell by 5.90%.
+Following on from a 1.41% decline from the previous week, the VIX ended the week at 25.68.

 The Week Ahead

-It’s a quieter week on the Eurozone economic calendar.
-Key stats include July’s ZEW Economic Sentiment figures for Germany and the Eurozone.
+It’s a relatively busy week on the Eurozone economic calendar.
+Key stats include July’s prelim private sector PMIs for France, Germany, and the Eurozone that are due out on Friday.